elvengard-mmo/elvengard_network/guides/introduction/socket_handler.md

 end
 ```

-Once again, creating a Protocol is fairly straightforward.
+Once again, creating a socket handler is fairly straightforward.

 This example defines 3 callbacks :